nodejs/node/doc/api/crypto.md

 > Stability: 2 - Stable

-The `crypto` module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign and verify functions.
+The `crypto` module provides cryptographic functionality that includes a set of wrappers for OpenSSL's hash, HMAC, cipher, decipher, sign, and verify functions.

 Use `require('crypto')` to access this module.